 Simon also has a growing specialism in actions by solicitors to recover unpaid fees from their former clients, which often prompt allegations of professional negligence or wrongful termination in response.
 Similarly, Simon also has experience of detailed assessments of solicitors’ bills brought by former clients, which also engage related issues.

-Simon is a co-author of the upcoming 4th edition of Toulson & Phipps on Confidentiality, in which has edited the chapters that relate to the relationship between lawyers and their clients, medical advisers and their patients, and employers and their employees.
+Simon is a co-author of the 4th edition of Toulson & Phipps on Confidentiality, in which has edited the chapters that relate to the relationship between lawyers and their clients, medical advisers and their patients, and employers and their employees.

 Simon is a member of PNBA, and has assisted in the preparation of talks on recent cases of importance in the Professional Liability sphere, as well as the future of claims against lawyers following the decision in Montgomery v Lanarkshire Health Board UKSC 11.